Did you know 1 in 6 children between 2 and 8 years has a developmental, mental, or behavioral disorder?

 These camps provide a nice escape from normality.
 It’s a time away from technology, surrounded by fun activities and new friends to make.
 Millions of kids head there every year to have an unforgettable experience.

 It’s the parents who can sometimes struggle most with it!

 Indeed, camp may be the first time a child spends a night away from home.

 Dropping them off at camp and saying goodbye can be a genuine cause of concern.
 It’s natural.

 If anxiety around sleepaway camp is a problem, then consider visiting the summer camp beforehand.
 It can be an effective way to ease your mind.
 Want to know why?

 Keep reading to learn 7 ways a visit ahead of time can solve parental anxiety.

 Your child may never have been to camp before.

-Heck, they may never have spent a night away from home!
+They may never have spent a night away from home!